2 Guests

 As one of Scandinavia’s biggest ski areas, this place has incredible offerings for families (and everyone else for that matter), with a trendy and relaxed village to come home to at the end of the day.
 Reindeer roam the forests and the northern lights sometimes appear at night.
 We love this part of the world.

-Are Resort
+Are Stats

 People describe Åre (pronounce it ‘Aw-ra’) as a pint sized version of a big city – there are oodles of restaurants, shops and the like surrounding the main square, but you still get that cosy feel that Scandi mountain villages are loved for.